 - Hair Mists

 Hair mists are lightweight, water-based hair revitalizers that can make your hair smell pleasant.
 They are specially formulated for specific hair goals, such as detangling, hair moisturization, and hairstyling.

 You can also whip up a quick DIY hair mist by combining these simple ingredients:

 - 1 teaspoon of jojoba oili XA carrier oil that is used as a natural hydrating agent in many skin and hair care products worldwide.

 - 1 teaspoon of coconut oil

 Spray this homemade mist on your hair to nourish and moisturize it.
 You can either choose a DIY or commercial hair mist based on your preference.

 Hair serums help protect your strands from tangles, dullness, and frizz.
-They can make your hair smell amazing and add shine, which makes your locks look smooth and glossy.
+They can make your hair smell amazing, add shine and help in grooming your hair which makes your locks look smooth and glossy.

 If you are into DIY, you can make your very own hair serum by combining: